Hangar Theatre: History

 Michael Barakiva served the role of Artistic Director from 2015-2020.
 Shirley Serotsky joined the Hangar in 2019 as the Associate Artistic Director and Education Director.
 In 2020, she worked as the interim Artistic Director after Michael Barakiva left the position, and began working as the Artistic Director in 2021.

 Collaboration with Ithaca College

 The Hangar Theatre Company experienced an extraordinary challenge as the New York State went into lockdown in March 2020.
 The theatre proposed delivering a collection of streaming shows after partnering with Ithaca College Associate Professor Chrissy Guest and alumnus Griffin Schultz.
+As a result of this collaboration, the Hangar Theatre Company presented its first virtual play, Thornton Wilder's "The Skin of Our Teeth," presented on May 23, 2020 to an audience of 400 people.